 How to Fix a Cake That Sank

-Check carefully, though—many cakes sink in the center, which may not mean that the cake is underbaked.
-If you have tested the cake's doneness with a toothpick that came out with just a few moist crumbs attached, chances are you have just baked a nice moist cake, and all you have to do is disguise the low spot with frosting or whipped cream.
+Check carefully, though: Many cakes sink in the center, which may mean that the cake is underbaked.
+If you have tested the cake's doneness with a toothpick that came out with just a few moist crumbs attached, chances are you have baked a nice moist cake, and all you have to do is disguise the low spot with frosting or whipped cream.

-If you find that the cake is runny and raw in the middle, just scoop out that part and serve the rest.
+If you find that the cake is runny and raw in the middle, simply scoop out that part and serve the rest.